 Sightseeing motor coach tour of this ancient Russian capital also includes Tverskaya Street, Red Square with St. Basil's Cathedral, Bolshoi Theater, Novodevichy Convent and Moscow State University for a panoramic view.
+Please, note that itinerary of Moscow city-tour is highly dependent upon traffic jams - the jams are hard to predict and they might be quite heavy.
 Breakfast, lunch and dinner aboard.

 Morning tour of the Kremlin.
 The Moscow Kremlin is the former residence of Russian Czars, an architectural ensemble of unique beauty, which took shape between the 15th and 20th centuries.
 The center of the Kremlin is the Cathedral Square, a unique complex of masterpieces of medieval architecture.
 The architectural ensemble of the Cathedral Square consists of several cathedrals and palaces; one of them, the Assumption Cathedral, is the oldest Moscow Kremlin church, and one of the most important ones in Russia.
 On Kremlin grounds there are also the famous Czar Cannon of the 16th century and the Czar Bell of the 18th century.
 Breakfast, lunch and dinner aboard.